 In 2015 Hazlewood’s re-invention of Gay’s Beggar’s Opera with his completely new score, ‘Dead Dog in a Suitcase’ with the Kneehigh Theatre Company, was named one of the top ten shows of the year by the Guardian newspaper and toured worldwide in 2016.
-Conducting highlights of 2015/16 included concerts with the Royal Liverpool Philharmonic and Philharmonia; his “Close Up” concert series with Malmo Symphony; and special projects with the British Paraorchestra and Charles Hazlewood’s Army of Generals at Glastonbury Festival.
+Recent conducting highlights include concerts with the Royal Liverpool Philharmonic, City of Birmingham Symphony, Danish National Symphony and Copenhagen Philhamonic; his “Close Up” series with Malmo Symphony; and projects with the British Paraorchestra and Charles Hazlewood’s Army of Generals at Glastonbury Festival.

 Hazlewood lives in Somerset with his family.

-He takes standard repertoire (such as Dvorak 9) and deconstructs it in the first half of the concert, bouncing off into related music from other traditions, and giving a complete performance of the work in the second half.
-For the vast community of people who have an active, daily engagement with music of many kinds, who would love to climb inside orchestral music, but don’t know where to start.
+Charles Hazlewood takes standard repertoire (such as Dvorák 9) and deconstructs it in the first half of the concert, bringing in related music from other traditions, and giving a complete performance of the work in the second half.
+For the vast community of people who have an active, daily engagement with music of many kinds, who would love to hear more orchestral music, but don’t know where to start.

 From Ligeti and Messiaen to Squarepusher

-An extraordinary collaboration for orchestra with electronic artist Squarepusher, click here to watch on YouTube.
-Squarepusher’s sources of inspiration (eg Ligeti, Messiaen) in the first half, then an arrangement for orchestra and electronics of “Ufabulum”, a multi-movement electronic work.
+An extraordinary collaboration for orchestra with electronic artist Squarepusher.
+Squarepusher’s sources of inspiration (Ligeti, Messiaen) in the first half, then an arrangement for orchestra and electronics of “Ufabulum”, a multi-movement electronic work.